lowcodeunit/public-web-blog/docs/getting-started/connecting-your-first-device.md

 - **Timestamp**<br />
 To properly sequence the messages you send from device to cloud, a timestamp is required.
 It should be in the ______ format as shown in the example below.
 - **DeviceData**<br />
 When working with sensor/gateway setups, there is often a set of information more static to your device.
-This could be latitudue and longitude information, building information, or anything else that isn't really a sensor reading.
+This could be latitudue and longitude information, building information, or anything else that isn't a sensor reading.
 - **SensorReadings**<br />
 The information collected here should be numeric in order to work with the downstream processing.
 If your sensor is not returning numeric values, you should convert them on the client side.
 - **SensorMetadata**<br />